nistarok/devise_gauth/README.md

 This is a (devise)[https://github.com/plataformatec/devise] extension to allow your app to utilise (Google Authenticator)[http://code.google.com/p/google-authenticator/] for Time-based One Time Passwords (TOTP).

-The current version of this gem support Rails 4.
+The current version of this gem support Rails 4.x, 5.x and 6.x.

 ## Installation